Modos-Labs/Glider/README.md

 ## License

-This document, other than refereneces explicitly given with their corresponding license, is released into public domain.
+This document, other than references explicitly given with their corresponding license, is released into public domain.

 The hardware design is released under the CERN Open Source Hardware License strongly-reciprocal variant, CERN-OHL-S. A copy of the license is provided in the source repository.
 Additionally, user guide of the license is provided on ohwr.org.